Marriage in France

 Marriage in France may be performed by civil authorities; religious weddings are not recognized by law.
 The minimum age to get married is 18, or 16 with parental consent.

 Marriage in France is the institution that allows two people to unite to live together and start a family.

 Article 143 of the Civil Code of the French (Code civil) governs civil marriage and consecrated the couple by law.
 Since 1999, it exists with the Rules of Cohabitation (concubinage) and the Civil Solidarity Pact (PACS).

-Religious organizations that organize only religious marriages are not recognized by the law.
+Religious organizations that only organize religious marriages are not recognized by the law.
+However, after a civil marriage, couples may choose to partake in religious ceremonies if they'd like.
+Whoever performs the religious ceremony will generally ask for proof of a civil marriage.

 History

 Roman Gaul

 In Roman Gaul, there was a distinction made between "justae nuptiae" (just marriages) and "matrimonium non legitimum" (illegitimate marriages).
-For a marriage to be considered justae nuptiae, it was necessary for the consent of both parties, and for the parties involved to meet criteria for "capacity to contract a marriage", which lasted until their abolition in 212 AD, and included the following requirements: both spouses be Roman citizens, be from specific social classes and have reached the marriageable age of twelve years for girls and fourteen years for boys.
-In the absence of this criteria one was in the presence of a matrimonium non legitimum which concerned slaves and foreigners.
+For a marriage to be considered justae nuptiae, it was necessary for the consent of both parties, and for the parties involved to meet criteria, which lasted until their abolition in 212 AD, for "capacity to contract a marriage".
+They included the following requirements: both spouses be Roman citizens, be from specific social classes and have reached the marriageable age of twelve years for girls and fourteen years for boys.
+In the absence of these criteria one was in the presence of a matrimonium non legitimum which concerned slaves and foreigners.